agracio/mochawesome-converter/README.md

 - Simple, clean, and modern design
 - Per suite charts (via ChartJS)
 - Stack trace for failed tests
+- Support for adding context information to tests
 - Support for displaying context information
 - Filters to display only the tests you want
 - Responsive and mobile-friendly